xitongsys/pangolin/README.md

-#Pangolin
+# Pangolin

-Pangolin is a pure-go implenmentation of TUN VPN.
+Pangolin is a Go implenmentation of TUN VPN.

 ## Deploy
 ### Server